African American Religions

 Jacob Olupona

-Professor of African and African American Studies in the Faculty of Arts and Sciencesolupona@fas.harvard.edu
+Hugh K. Foster Professor of African and African American Studies, Faculty of Arts and Sciencesolupona@fas.harvard.edu

 Terrence L. Johnson